spixooze/hackernews-redesign/README.md

 Visit http://localhost:3000
 ```

-Remeber to include your newsapi key in the file .env.development
+Remember to include your newsapi key in the file .env.development